cdmgtri/NIEM.github.io/reference/artifacts/releases/release/index.md

 A NIEM release is a coherent set of schemas and supporting artifacts representing a specific version of the NIEM data model.
 Each release is produced in collaboration with the [NIEM Business Architecture Committee]({{site.data.links.nbac}}) (NBAC), the [NIEM Technical Architecture Committee]({{site.data.links.ntac}}) (NTAC), and the general NIEM community.

-The schemas are the authoritative source for the published content.
+The NIEM XML schemas are the authoritative source for release content.

-> Visit [this link](../../niem-releases/) to find out more about the current release.
+Visit [this link]({{ "/niem-releases/" | relative_url }}) to find out more about the current release.

 {:.note}
+> See the [NIEM High-Level Version Architecture (HLVA) Specification]({{ site.data.pages.hlva | relative_url }}) for more information about releases, including harmonization, coherence, the 3-year release cycle, and the alpha, beta, and release candidate development stages.

 ## Kinds of releases